-LANDING GEAR
+LANDING GEAR:

-For this section you will need the aluminum landing gear, two main wheels, two M3 x 20mm axle bolts, two M3 hex nuts, two M3 lock nuts, and two M2.6 x 10mm screws.
+For this section you will need the aluminum landing gear, two main wheels, two M3 x 20 mm axle bolts, two M3 hex nuts, two M3 lock nuts, and two M2.6 x 10 mm screws.

-☐ 21) Install the M3 x 20mm axle bolts and M3 hex nuts onto the aluminum landing gear legs.
+□ 21) Install the M3 x 20 mm axle bolts and M3 hex nuts onto the aluminum landing gear legs.
 Tighten securely.
-Note: If you have some Locktite Thread Locking Compound® around your shop, use some here to eliminate any chance of the axles ever coming loose in flight.
+NOTE: If you have some Loctite® Thread Locking Compound around your shop, use some here to eliminate any chance of the axles ever coming loose in flight.

-□ 22) Slip the main wheels onto the axle bolts and then thread on the M3 lock nuts.
+$\ \square$ 22) Slip the main wheels onto the axle bolts and then thread on the M3 lock nuts.
 Screw the lock nuts up close to the wheels, but not actually touching them.
 Leave a little room so the wheels can turn freely.

-□ 23) Attach the assembled landing gear to the fuselage bottom using the two M2.6 x 10MM screws supplied.
+□ 23) Attach the assembled landing gear to the fuselage bottom using the two M2.6 x 10 mm screws supplied.
 Notice that two holes are pre-drilled in the bottom of the fuselage at the landing gear location to accept the screws.

-RADIO INSTALLATION
+RADIO INSTALLATION:

-For this section you will need the 30amp ESC and the piece of Velcro® Tape from the kit contents, plus your micro receiver and battery pack (see notes at the beginning of this manual about receiver and battery specifications).
+For this section, you will need the piece of Velcro® tape from the kit contents, plus your micro receiver and charged flight battery pack (see notes at the beginning of this manual about receiver and battery specifications).

-RECEIVER
+RECEIVER:

-□ 24) Mount the receiver to the radio platform built into the fuselage, using a piece of Velcro® tape.
-Mount it just ahead of the fuselage former that is in front of the servos.
+□ 24) Using a piece of Velcro® tape, mount the receiver directly to the fuselage floor, just ahead of the fuselage former that is in front of the servos.

 □ 25) Route the receiver antenna out of the fuselage.
-First drill a small hole through the right fuselage side, just below the wing saddle and just in front of the fuselage former separating the servo and receiver compartments.
-Then pull the antenna through this hole and extend it back to the tail end of the fuselage.
+First, drill a small hole through the right fuselage side, just below the wing saddle and just in front of the fuselage former separating the servo and receiver compartments.
+Then, pull the antenna through this hole and extend it back to the tail end of the fuselage.

 □ 26) To hold the antenna at the rear of the fuselage, use a pair of needle nose pliers to make a small wire hook with a loop at one end out of a straight pin (not supplied).
-Glue the hook to the rear of the fuselage, beneath the stabilizer, using a little thick CA. Then use a small rubber band (not supplied) to cinch the antenna to the wire hook.
+Glue the hook to the rear of the fuselage, beneath the stabilizer, using a little thick CA. Then, use a small rubber band (not supplied) to cinch the antenna to the wire hook.

-□ 27) Earlier you routed the elevator and rudder servo leads up between the servos to the top side of the radio platform.
-Plug these two leads into the appropriate slots in your receiver.
-Also plug your aileron Y-harness into the aileron slot of the receiver.
+□ 27) Plug the rudder and servo leads into the appropriate receptacles in your receiver.
+Also, plug the aileron Y-harness into the aileron receptacle in the receiver.